-You have to fly over the Angkor heritage site to appreciate its vast size.
+When you visit Cambodia, you have to fly over the Angkor heritage site to appreciate its vast size.
 The site covers some 400 km2 and six hundred years of Khmer empire building leaving as evidence an enormous complex of Buddhist and Hindu temples, monuments and deserted cities.
 Several days are required to even begin to do justice to the ‘top sights’ of Angkor Wat, Angkor Thom, Ta Prohm, Banteay Srei and Preah Khan.
 Angkor Wat alone has walls extending almost half a mile; the largest religious monument in the world covers 500 acres.
 Though utterly absorbing, you would be forgiven for feeling a little ‘templed out’ after a day or two.
 There is much to see and do, however, to break the temple visits.
-Our Cambodia specialist, Melissa Matthews, explores Siem Reap and its environs to offer alternatives to the temples:
+Our Asia specialist, Melissa Matthews, explores Siem Reap and its environs to offer alternatives to the temples:

 Soaring through the air above the jungle canopy, negotiating ten zip-lines, a treehouse, four sky bridges and a fifty foot abseil are just a few of the exhilarating activities on offer at the Flight of the Gibbon, an adventure pursuit centre located within the Angkor Archaeological Site.
 There’s also an opportunity to spot wild gibbons on a nature walk through the forest.

 Cycling between the temples is a peaceful way to explore the complex – the terrain is flat and largely shaded and bicycles are available for rental from a number of points.
 For something more high-adrenalin, it is possible to hire quad bikes to go from Ta Prohm at the heart of the archaeological site to the Roluos Group of temples eight miles south-east where the empire’s first capital was founded, or you might prefer motorbikes to zip around on.